Efficient and Reliable Hitting-Set Computations for the Implicit Hitting Set Approach: Alternatives Approaches to Hitting Set Computations

 Before terminating, \solvehs checks whether the lower bound can be improved to $\csol(\objective)$ on Line~\ref{l:opt-term}.
 This can happen if either \optimizermin was forced to compute an optimal solution or if it was unable to find a solution that has a cost lower than $\upperbound$.
 Otherwise, the procedure terminates and returns $\csol$ and the input bound $\lowerbound$ on Line~\ref{l:nonopt-term}.

-Next, we detail the different parts of \solvehs the different instantiations of \optimizermin that we consider as well as integration of local search for potential practical runtime improvements.
+Next, we detail different instantiations of \optimizermin that we consider as well as integration of local search for potential practical runtime improvements.
 Our general view on computing hitting sets allows for combining these instantiations in various different ways.